Challenger 2: Challenger 1

 The Challenger 2 is the third vehicle of this name, the first being the A30 Challenger, a World War II design using the Cromwell tank chassis with a 17-pounder gun.
-The second was the Persian Gulf War era Challenger 1, which was the British army's main battle tank (MBT) from the early 1980s to the mid-1990s.
+The second was the Persian Gulf War era Challenger 1, which was the British army's main battle tank (MBT) from the early 1980s to the early 2000s.

 While the British Chieftain was heavily armed and armoured, its engine and suspension were considerably subpar compared to its contemporaries, leading to poor cross-country performance and a lack of maneuverability.

 Some work on further development of the Chieftain had been ongoing since 1968 at the Military Vehicles and Engineering Establishment (MVEE), and several experimental vehicles produced, including one with the recently developed Chobham armour.
 In September 1978, it was announced that these concepts would be brought together in a new design, MBT-80.
 Deliveries of the MBT-80 were not expected until the mid-1980s at a minimum.
-Advances in Soviet armor, especially the apparent upcoming introduction of the T-80, suggested that the UK's tanks would be at a significant disadvantage before the MBT-80 would arrive.
-After considerable debate, MBT-80 was cancelled.
+Advances in Soviet armour, especially the apparent upcoming introduction of the T-80, suggested that the UK's tanks would be at a significant disadvantage before the MBT-80 would arrive.
+After considerable debate, MBT-80 was controversially cancelled, due to high projected costs, significant development delay, and the British military industry being reliant on Iran, which cancelled all orders due to the Iranian Revolution.
 Instead, in 1978, the British Army ordered the Challenger 1, based on the Shir 2.
 The final Challenger 1 was delivered to the British Army in 1990.